-Discover the Lofoten islands on this 6-day ride on a remote Norwegian archipelago known for it's mild climate, distinctive scenery and wildlife.
-Situated well above the Arctic Circle in the Norwegian Sea, it is the most northerly location with temperatures above freezing all year round.
-It offers beautiful scenery; majestic mountains, deep fjords, huge seabird colonies, long, white sand beaches and the world's largest know deep water coral reef.
+Discover the Lofoten islands on this 6-day horseback ride on a remote Norwegian archipelago known for it's mild climate, distinctive scenery, and wildlife.
+Situated well above the Arctic Circle in the Norwegian Sea, it is the most northerly location that has temperatures above freezing all year round.
+It offers beautiful scenery; majestic mountains, deep fjords, huge seabird colonies, long, white sandy beaches and the world's largest known deep-water coral reef.

-Riding in this extraordinary location is exclusively on Icelandic horses, sure-footed and reliable on the steep terrain.
-You'll be exploring various islands on ancient Viking roads, riding for 4-6 hours per day.
-Depending on the time of year, you could ride under the Northern lights (September to mid April) or the midnight sun late May to mid July).
+The riding is exclusively on Icelandic horses; sure-footed and reliable on the steep terrain.
+This horseback vacation will explore various islands on ancient Viking roads, riding for 4-6 hours per day.
+Depending on the time of year, there is a chance of horseback riding under the Northern lights (September to mid April) or the midnight sun late May to mid July).

-Accommodation is in cosy lodges, complete with wood-burning stoves and traditional dinners are served in the on-site restaurant.
-The itinerary includes visits to a local Viking museum and organic goat cheese farm to taste the local produce.
-Ideal for intermediate riders onwards who want to discover unusual destinations.
+Accommodation is in a cosy guesthouse complete with wood-burning stoves, and traditional dinners are served in the on-site restaurant.
+The food is of excellent quality!
+The itinerary includes a visit an organic goat cheese farm to taste the local produce.
+Ideal for intermediate horseback riders upwards who want to discover unusual destinations.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.